Gravitational Wave Peep Contributions to Background Signal Confusion Noise for LISA: Results

 For the analysis of the gravitational wave background, we use the \texttt{LISAAnalysisTools} \cite{michael_katz_2024_10930980} suite of codes to generate a sensitivity curve for LISA.
 For the sensitivity curve, we used the A1TDISens and E1TDISens for the A and E channels, respectively, assuming 4 years of stochastic confusion noise from white dwarf binaries with the \texttt{scirdv1} LISA model.

 Using the rates in Figure~\ref{fig:babakfig4}, the SMBH mass function described in Section~\ref{sec:massfunc}, the parameters and distributions in Table~\ref{tab:Param_dist}, and the LISA sensitivity curve/analysis tools from \cite{michael_katz_2024_10930980} we can create our catalog of peep waveforms.
-For comparison, we have created three different peep backgrounds based on different assumptions: \begin{enumerate} \item Rates from Figure~\ref{fig:babakfig4} with current estimates for capture parameters along with an assumption of 1 or fewer highly eccentric EMRIs per MBH during LISA's observing window. \item Rates from Figure~\ref{fig:babakfig4} with adjusted estimates for capture parameters to better connect with previous gravitational wave background calculations from literature \cite{pozzoli2023computation}.
+For comparison, we have created four different peep backgrounds based on different assumptions: \begin{enumerate} \item Rates from Figure~\ref{fig:babakfig4} with current estimates for capture parameters along with an assumption of 1 or fewer highly eccentric EMRIs per MBH during LISA's observing window are captured and begin their inspiral with at least one pericenter passage within 4-years resulting in a burst of gravitational waves. \item Rates from Figure~\ref{fig:babakfig4} with adjusted estimates for capture parameters to better connect with previous gravitational wave background calculations from literature \cite{pozzoli2023computation}.
 Adjusting capture semi-latus rectum to $8M \leq p_0 \leq 120M$ and eccentricity to $0.9 \leq e_0 \leq 0.999999$ still with the assumption of 1 or fewer highly eccentric EMRIs per MBH during LISA's observing window. \item Rates from Figure~\ref{fig:babakfig4} with adjusted estimates for capture parameters to better connect with previous studies.
 Adjusting capture semi-latus rectum to $8M \leq p_0 \leq 120M$ and eccentricity to $0.9 \leq e_0 \leq 0.999999$ with the added assumption that for each MBH which observed highly eccentric EMRIs during LISA's observing window, there were 1000 of that same signal.
-This allows us to consider the more abundant case presented in \cite{seoane2024mono}. \end{enumerate}
+This allows us to consider the more abundant case presented in \cite{seoane2024mono}. \item Rates from Figure~\ref{fig:babakfig4} with adjusted estimates for capture parameters to better connect with previous studies.
+Adjusting capture semi-latus rectum to $8M \leq p_0 \leq 120M$ and eccentricity to $0.9 \leq e_0 \leq 0.999999$.
+This background estimate attempts to account for those signals that formed before the 4-year window of the other three backgrounds.
+To approximate this contribution, we use the orbital periods of each peep in our catalog.
+The maximum orbital period within our parameter distribution is $\sim10^5$ years, which we take as the reference timescale $\mathcal{T_{\mathrm{ref}}}$.
+We then look only at peeps in our catalog with orbital periods ($\mathcal{P}_{\mathrm{orb}}$) $\geq 4$ years.
+Systems with shorter periods are excluded, as they are likely to evolve into individually resolvable signals within $\sim10^5$ years.
+We then obtain an estimated multiplicative factor ($\mathcal{F}$) for the total number of additional orbits to consider for our background of peeps.
+This is done using Equation~\ref{eqn:factor}.
+This procedure yields an estimated factor of 3545 additional orbits per source using data from \textbf{Assumption 2}.
+To account for interference among signals, we scale the background contribution from \textbf{Assumption 2} by $\sqrt{3545}$, providing a reasonable estimate for the upper limit on highly eccentric EMRIs.